cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 description: "Perform in-kernel BPF filtering and actions on events"
 ---

-Selectors are a way to perform in-kernel BPF filtering on the events to export, or on the events on which to apply an action.
+Selectors enable per-hook in-kernel BPF filtering and actions.
+Each selector defines a set of filters as well as a set of (optional) actions to be performed if the selector filters match.
+Each hook can contain up to 5 selectors.
+If no selectors are defined on a hook, the default action (`Post`, i.e., post an event) will be used.

-A `TracingPolicy` can contain from 0 to 5 selectors.
-A selector is composed of 1 or more filters.
-The available filters are the following:
+Each selector comprises a set of filters:
 - [`matchArgs`](#arguments-filter): filter on the value of arguments.
 - [`matchReturnArgs`](#return-args-filter): filter on the return value.
 - [`matchPIDs`](#pids-filter): filter on PID.